 You can prewash quilting fabrics to avoid the shrinkage that can occur when a quilt is washed the first time and to remove the sizing and other chemicals that are added to the fabric when it's manufactured.
 But fraying (lots of loose strings) is a common problem when prewashing quilting fabric.
 High-efficiency washing machines, without agitators, reduce the problem, but they don't entirely eliminate frays.

 Why Are Frays a Problem?

 Fraying threads can clump together to twist and pull at the fabric, distorting grain, and even wrap around yardages, bunching them into knots.
 The loose strings and knots must be removed before fabrics are placed into the dryer.
 Leave the threads in place and you'll see oodles of accordion pleats when fabrics are dry and that the folds won't be easy to remove when you press the fabrics before use.

-Make One Little Snip to Reduce the Frays
+Make a Little Snip to Reduce the Frays

 It's easy to eliminate much of the fraying that occurs in the wash by clipping a little triangular piece from each corner of a fabric before you put it into the washing machine.
 Try to clip about 1/2" or a little less.
 You'll still see a bit of fraying, but not enough to create lots of problems.

 Give this easy method a try the next time you prewash your quilting fabrics—the little snip really makes a difference.

 Washing Small Pieces of Fabric

 Narrow cuts of fabric, such as 1/8 and 1/4 yards, usually fray and twist more than longer yardages.
 Even fat quarters and fat eighths can fray enough to reduce the amount of usable fabric.